xan105/node-is/README.md

 _Perform the same checks as above but throw an error instead._<br/>
 _This replace the cumbersome if(...) throw ..._

-💡 Every assertion has an optional `error` parameter to override the default Error throwned.
+💡 Every assertion has an optional `error` parameter to override the default Error throwned.<br/>
 You can either use an instance of Error or a string to just change the default message.

 #### `should64bit (filePath: string, error?: string | Object): Promise<void>`